fatihaksel/creativekidz.club/README.md

 * Creative Kidz Club is a project built for [Code:Buffalo Hackathon](https://www.43north.org/code-buffalo/)
 * [Deniz Kalkan]( https://www.instagram.com/denkalart/) thank you for graphic designs
-* We would like to thank our great mentors Jordan Walbesser ( jordan.walbesser@gmail.com) and Daniel Sternglass ( https://www.linkedin.com/in/daniel-sternglass-0080135/)
+* We would like to thank our great mentors Jordan Walbesser and [Daniel Sternglass](https://www.linkedin.com/in/daniel-sternglass-0080135/)